 By contrast, social media listening is a gathering of information.

-What are people saying about you, your industry, your competitors?
+What are people saying about you, your industry, and your competitors?
 Are there trends you can spot?
-What keywords are industry professionals using and what hashtags are relevant?
+What keywords are industry professionals using, and what hashtags are relevant?

 Listening helps maintain awareness of the social media environment you want to be a part of.